The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 This is only applicable where the car is owned by the sole trader or partner.
 It is necessary to consider whether this is the case, or whether the car is in fact leased.
-See the Cars and long funding leases guidance note for further information.
+See the Capital allowances on cars guidance note for further information.

 Private use adjustments never apply to companies.